LeSyefGit/TinycheckLight/README.md

 ### Installation

 Prior the TinyCheck installation, you need to understand how it works.
 It simply does a bridge between the analyzed device and Internet.
 For that, you need to have two different network interfaces.
-The first one, which act as a Wifi Access point and the second one, which will be used for the Internet link.
-This last one can be a second Wi-Fi interface or an Ethernet one.
+The first one, a wireless interface which act as a Wi-Fi Access point and the second one, which will be used for the Internet link.
+This last one can be a second wireless interface or an Ethernet one.

 To recap', you need to have: